-8 acres from Aesthetics 51 acres from Recreational Areas Priority 1 35 acres from improved measurement technology. current or projected public use.
-High Density Recreation (HDR) Lands under the prior classification of Recreational Areas Priorities 1, 2, 3, and 4 were converted to the new and similar classification of HDR but were reduced by 1,574 acres for a total of 1,467 acres due to improved mapping and the following: • 220 net acres to Environmentally Sensitive Areas (ESA) • 82 acres to Multiple Resource Management Lands (MRML) - Low Density Recreation (LDR) • 51 acres to PO • 739 acres to MRML - Wildlife Management (WM) • 30 acres sold to water district • 258 transferred to Belton Lake Outdoor Recreation Area (BLORA) • 194 acres due to improved measurement technology Historically, these lands have been managed for the benefit of wildlife and are places where Golden-cheeked warbler (GCWA) habitat exists.
+8 acres from Aesthetics 51 acres from Recreational Areas Priority 1 35 acre increase from improved measurement technology. current or projected public use.
+High Density Recreation (HDR) Lands under the prior classification of Recreational Areas Priorities 1, 2, 3, and 4 were converted to the new and similar classification of HDR but were reduced by 1,574 acres for a total of 1,467 acres due to improved mapping and the following: • 280 acres to Environmentally Sensitive Areas (ESA) • 82 acres to Multiple Resource Management Lands (MRML) - Low Density Recreation (LDR) • 51 acres to PO • 873 acres to MRML - Wildlife Management (WM) • 30 acres sold to water district • 258 transferred to Belton Lake Outdoor Recreation Area (BLORA) • 1 acre decrease due to improved mapping technology Historically, these lands have been managed for the benefit of wildlife and are places where Golden- cheeked warbler (GCWA) habitat exists.
 Areas with contiguous habitat remaining or breeding and nesting habitat are more appropriately classified as ESA or WM lands.
 The conversion of these lands will have no effect on current or projected public use.
-Environmentally Sensitive Areas The classification of 1,888 acres as ESA resulted from the following land classification changes: 1,609 acres from Aesthetics 85 acres from Recreational Areas Priority 1 194 acres from Recreation Areas Priority 2 These classification changes were necessary to recognize those areas at Belton Lake having the highest ecological value, including areas of high value for protection of important habitat for the endangered GCWA as designated by the U.S. Fish and Wildlife Service (USFWS), and to protect unique views and cultural and archeological sites.
-The conversion of lands will have little to no effect on current or projected public
+Environmentally Sensitive Areas The classification of 1,889 acres as ESA resulted from the following land classification changes: 1,591 acres from Aesthetics 86 acres from Recreational Areas Priority 1 194 acres from Recreation Areas Priority 2 18 acre increase due to improved mapping technology These classification changes were necessary to recognize those areas at Belton Lake having the highest ecological value, including areas of high value for protection of important habitat for the endangered GCWA as designated by the U.S. Fish and Wildlife Service (USFWS), and to protect unique views and cultural and archeological sites.